Protect - Protection of Premises (Terrorism) Bill

 Information for organisations which fall under the Protection of Premises (Terrorism) Bill and information for staff and the public on how to make their locations and people safer.

-Following the Manchester Arena bombing in 2017, the UK Government is introducing The Protection of Premises Bill.
+Following the Manchester Arena bombing in 2017, the UK Government is introducing the Protection of Premises Bill.
 This legislation requires organisations and publicly accessible locations to bring in security measures in order to reduce the risk of a terrorist attack.

 Terrorism is the use of violence, intimidation or cyber-attack to achieve political, religious, or ideological goals.
 It often targets civilians and attempts to spark fear amongst the general population.